PowerMizzou - Familiar problems plague Tigers in loss to Northern Iowa

 In a nearly identical performance against Nebraska on Sunday, there were just too many easy driving lanes and open jumpers for the for the Cornhuskers for the Tigers to escape with a win.

-The same patterns plagued the Tigers again on Wednesday as MU fell to visiting Northern Iowa 78-73, dropping to 1-2 on the season for the first time since 2008.
+The same patterns plagued the Tigers again on Wednesday as MU fell to visiting Northern Iowa 78-73, dropping to 1-2 on the season for the first time since Pingeton’s first season in 2010.
 Amber Smith poured in another 19 points and registered seven rebounds, and freshman Hayley Frank broke out with a career-high 17 points, but their performances were not enough to hold off the 40-minute onslaught brought on by the Panthers.
 A perfect three-point shooting night for Jordan Roundtree, who finished with 12 points, couldn't push the needle either.

 After getting torched for 28 points by Nebraska’s Sam Haiby, the Tigers were once again unequipped to contain opposing guards and UNI’s Karli Rucker and Kam Finley made the Tigers pay with 21 and 10 points, respectively.
 For a third straight contest, Missouri also found itself overmatched by an opposing big with 6-foot-1 forward Megan Maahs doing the damage this time.
 She finished the night with 18 points, six assists and four rebounds.